moritzstadler/acvi-med/README.md

 # Annotation and Import

-Before importing a VCF file make sure that the Postgres database is running on port `5432`.
+Before importing a VCF file make sure that the PostgreSQL database is running on port `5432`.

 ## Build the container